Adaptive Relative Pose Estimation Framework with Dual Noise Tuning for Safe Approaching Maneuvers

-The adaptive R-tuning enhances the estimation quality of the UKF, allowing it to trust high-confidence measurements while guarding against noisy or spurious detections.
-As demonstrated in Monte Carlo analysis during no eclipse scenario, the adaptive filter maintains tighter error bounds and more accurate pose estimation than the no-adaptation case for both scenarios with time-varying measurement noise.
-Fig. \ref{fig:RMSE_NoEclipse_MTF} shows the RMSE for translational and rotational states as follows, where the log scale is used for ease of understanding.
+The adaptive \textbf{R}-tuning (using \textbf{MTF}) enhances the estimation quality of the UKF, allowing it to trust high confidence measurements while guarding against noisy or spurious detections.
+As demonstrated in the Monte Carlo analysis during the no-eclipse scenario, the adaptive filter maintains tighter error bounds and more accurate pose estimation than the no-adaptation case for both scenarios with time-varying measurement noise.
+Fig. \ref{fig:RMSE_NoEclipse_MTF} shows the root mean squared errors (RMSE) for translational and rotational states as follows, where the log scale is used for ease of understanding.